Rapid Care / Allergy Clinic

 receiving allergy immunotherapy may continue to receive their injections while

+at ECU.
 Student Health will be glad to

 store allergy serum in our monitored medication refrigerator and administer